 - Have cycled a minimum of 10 MHBC group rides.

-- Attend Traffic Skills 101 and/or additional club provided training.
+- Attend the Smart Cycling classes (indoor and outdoor classes) and/or additional club provided training.

 - Complete two mentored rides.
 Mentored rides are coordinated through the

 MHBC Weekly Ride Coordinator.
 Mentored rides will cover pre-ride

 responsibilities, effective ways to lead a ride, effective ways to sweep a ride,

 effective ways to manage a large ride with several assistants.
 Also covered will

 be expectations for safety briefings before the ride, how to handle a rider not

 riding safely, how to handle an accident or incident and what to do after a ride.